PC-Pedia/Vajehyar/Readme.md

 ## Installation & Usage

 This application is portable and tries to remain so.
-The installer is just for convenience and ease of things (Copy application to program files, making shortcuts and that sort of thing).
-As a default you can open the app by **Alt+Shift+V** anywhere in windows and It's possible to change this shortcut from settings.
+The installer is just for convenience and ease of things (copy application to program files, making shortcuts and these sort of thing).
+By pressing **Alt+Shift+V** from anywhere in windows you can launch the app.
+This shortcut is changable in settings.